Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 Now, let's measure the overhead of the boxing/unboxing of the input DataFrame.
 To do this, we will compare the speed of apply with numba with raw=True and raw=False.

-Although, doing a raw apply on the DataFrame still does have some overhead (mainly due to converting the DataFrame into a 2D ndarray), it is minimal compared to the total execution time.
+Although doing a raw apply on the DataFrame still does have some overhead (mainly due to converting the DataFrame into a 2D ndarray), it is minimal compared to the total execution time.

 ```python